Digital trends in a changing retail industry

 The growing trend of consumers turning to digital for their goods and services was expected to continue, but no one could have predicted what has occurred as a result of COVID-19.
 Consumer behaviour has been forced to immediately change, driving a decade’s worth of eCommerce growth in the space of a few months.

 So the questions become: what can your retail business do to connect with consumers as the world continues to seemingly change overnight?
 How do you build a strategy that is agile and flexible?
-Based on the initial course of the pandemic and existing eCommerce trends, here’s what you need to focus on:
+Based on what we saw in the early days of the pandemic and existing eCommerce trends, here’s what you need to focus on:

 When business is bad and cost-cutting essential, sales and marketing are often the first to go.
 However, history tells us that this may not be the best strategy.
 Post the GFC, e-commerce rode a four-year boom.
-When things return to ‘normal’, it’s likely the brands that double-down on their marketing efforts to grow awareness will enjoy the greatest yield.
+With things slowly returning to ‘normal’ (or as close to normal as we can hope for), it’s the brands that doubled down on their marketing efforts to grow awareness that have enjoyed the greatest yield.

 Your customers’ needs should guide your messaging as you adapt.
+Despite being almost two years in, the dust has not yet settled, with states going into and out of lockdowns, and many people still suffering from industry shutdowns and lost work.
 As a result of decreased discretionary spending, targeting the right person at the right time is more important than ever.

 Retailers need to ensure they have a deep understanding of their target market and what they are experiencing as a result of the pandemic.
 Brand building activity should boost morale with content that’s empathetic, relevant and authentic.